OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ## Next steps

+For a more detailed introduction to developing Office Add-ins, see [Develop Office Add-ins](../develop/develop-overview.md).

+To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](../concepts/add-in-development-best-practices.md) for Office Add-ins.

 To build your first Office Add-in in less than 5 minutes, try out the quick start for [Excel](../quickstarts/excel-quickstart-jquery.md), [Outlook](/outlook/add-ins/quick-start?context=office/dev/add-ins/context), [Word](../quickstarts/word-quickstart.md), [OneNote](../quickstarts/onenote-quickstart.md), [PowerPoint](../quickstarts/powerpoint-quickstart.md), or [Project](../quickstarts/project-quickstart.md).
 You can start building add-ins right away using Visual Studio or any other editor.

-To start planning solutions that create effective and compelling user experiences, get familiar with the [design guidelines](../design/add-in-design.md) and [best practices](../concepts/add-in-development-best-practices.md) for Office Add-ins.

 ## See also